 The good news: In time, every kid learns to value sleep.
 Just ask any parent of a teenager — their kid probably sleeps until noon every chance they get.

 If your child is showing signs of sleep deprivation, it may be time to visit a pediatrician.
-Find a Lahey Health professional near you here.
+Find a health care professional near you here.